The fate of the Fermi surface coupled to a single-wave-vector cavity mode

 In this work, we leverage the latter feature to fully solve the competition problem via a mean-field treatment, which becomes exact in the thermodynamic limit \footnote{Here we mean the thermodynamic limit relevant for ultracold-atom-cavity experiments, where the trap size within the cavity is large enough to be well described by a momentum continuum, while the size of the cavity itself is such that the relevant single mode is still well separated in energy from all other electromagnetic modes.}.

-As sketched in Fig.~\ref{fig:PD-sketch}, on the repulsive side of the photon-mediated interaction, the SR phase is absent, giving way to a non-trivial competition between non-superradiant phases, governed by the hot spot points on the FS which are connected by a photon wave vector (see~\cref{fig:MF-decoupling}).
-At low temperatures, this competition is won by superfluid phases, which exhibit degenerate pairing channels with either vanishing or finite center-of-mass momentum.
+As shown in Fig.~\ref{fig:PD-sketch}, on the repulsive side of the photon-mediated interaction, the SR phase is absent, giving way to a non-trivial competition between non-superradiant phases, governed by the hot spot points on the FS which are connected by a photon wave vector (see~\cref{fig:MF-decoupling}).
+At low temperatures, this competition is won by superfluid phases, which exhibit degenerate pairing channels with either vanishing or finite center-of-mass (c.o.m.) momentum.
 Remarkably, independent of the sign of the interaction and even in the absence of symmetry breaking, we find that the Fermi surface is always anisotropically deformed.
+This deformation is a true many-body effect due to the anisotropy of photon-mediated interactions, similarly to what happens in dipolar Fermi gases \cite{Miyakawa2008,Fregoso2009,Aikawa2014}.
+Contrary to the latter case, however, the FS is not an ellipsoid, but rather shows a new type of deformation geometry due to the single-wave-vector nature of the interaction.

 We fully characterize the behavior of the pairing gap, which strongly depends on momentum, and estimate that the required temperature and light-matter couplings lie within reach of dedicated, state-of-the-art experimental setups.